open-eid/CDOC2/auth.md

 )*
 ```

 where `SALT` is a random salt.
 This kind of operation effectively "hides" the `CLAIM-VALUE`.
-Such kind of `SD-CLAIMS` are included in the standard JWT structure, in a special structure, with claim name `sd_digests`.
+But, it allows Verifier to check if the digest was computed from the correct value, if he is provided with the salt and clear-text claim value.
+Such kind of `SD-CLAIMS` are included in the standard JWT structure, in a special structure, within claim name `_sd`.

 In order to reveal the `CLAIM-VALUE` to Verifier, Holder needs to create `SD-RELEASES`, which are: